prismicio/prismic-client/README.md

 * Client-side with a simple script tag

 #### Polyfills
-To support legacy browsers you will need to include polyfills.
+To support legacy browsers include polyfills as needed.

 #### Starter kits